xmtp/xmtp-dot-org/vision/community/contribute.md

 ## 🧑‍💻 Contribute to open source projects

-You can contribute to any public repo in the [XMTP GitHub org](https://github.com/xmtp) or [EphemeraHQ GitHub org](https://github.com/ephemeraHQ).
+You can contribute to any public repo in the [XMTP GitHub org](https://github.com/xmtp) or [XMTP Labs GitHub org](https://github.com/xmtplabs).

 - **🐛 Report bugs**: Create an issue with detailed steps in the relevant repo.
 Please check first to avoid duplicates.